Normalization for planar string diagrams and a quadratic equivalence algorithm: Monoidal categories and string diagrams

 Furthermore, we can make sure that when $h(t)$ is not in generic position, only two vertices in $h(t)$ are at the same height.
 If this is not the case, the deformation can be modified to satisfy this condition by picking delays $\eta_i$ for each vertex $v_i$, and delaying the movement of each vertex $v_i$ by $\eta_i$ over the course of the transformation.
 Again, the delays can be chosen collectively to ensure that at most two vertices occupy the same height at a given time.

 Let $t_1 < \dots < t_k$ be the instants at which $h(t)$ is not in generic position.
 For any other $t \in [0,1]$ the combinatorial encoding of $h(t)$ is defined.
-By connectedness, this combinatorial encoding is constant for $t \in (t_i, t_{i+1})$ so this defines a sequence of diagrams $D_0, \dots, D_k$.
-Since exactly one pair of vertices exchange heights around instant $t_i$, $D_i$ and $D_{i+1}$ are related by a single exchange move.
+By connectedness, the combinatorial encoding of $h(t)$ is constant for $t \in (t_i, t_{i+1})$ so this defines a sequence of diagrams $D_0, \dots, D_k$.
+Since at most one pair of vertices exchange heights around instant $t_i$, $D_i$ and $D_{i+1}$ are related by a single exchange move or are equel.
 This gives the required sequence of exchanges between the source and target diagrams. \end{proof}

-Therefore, solving the problem for free monoidal categories can be done by providing an algorithm to determine if two combinatorial encodings of string diagrams can be related by a series of exchanges.
-We will first show that right exchanges form a terminating and confluent rewriting strategy on connected diagrams.
+Therefore, solving the word problem for free monoidal categories can be done by providing an algorithm to determine if two diagrams can be related by a series of exchanges.
+We will first show that right reductions form a terminating and confluent rewriting strategy on connected diagrams.
+Termination will be shown in Section~\ref{sec:termination} and confluence in Section~\ref{sec:confluence}.